Trading Bots

 2. Nested flashloan rOFF from Wrapper Y

-3. Redeem equal amounts for underlying
+3. Redeem equal amounts for the underlying

 4. Use underlying to acquire rOFF on Balancer